open-telemetry/semantic-conventions/docs/gen-ai/gen-ai-metrics.md

 **[4]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

-**[5]:** The `gen_ai.response.finish_reasons` frequently contains a single value since it's common for applications to only request a single completion and many models support generating only a single completion.
+**[5]:** The `gen_ai.response.finish_reason` usually contains a single finish reason since it's common for applications to only request a single completion and many models support generating only a single completion.
-If multiple finish reasons are provided, they SHOULD be provided in the same order as completions and SHOULD be separated by a comma only.
+If the model supports generating multiple completions with different finish reasons, they SHOULD be provided as a comma-separated list.
+Finish reasons SHOULD be provided in the same order as completions.

 **[6]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.